suryanattzz/python_project--Banking/README.md

 # Python Bank Application with MongoDB

-This Python application simulates a basic banking system using MongoDB as the database.
+This Python code simulates a basic banking system using MongoDB as the database.

 ## Features